kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 For Istio, for each `authentications` entry we create an Istio's [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource and for each `authorizations` entry we create an [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource respectively.

-## Ory-to-Istio JWT corresponding configuration properties
+## Corresponding JWT configuration properties in Ory Oathkeeper and Istio

 This table lists all possible configuration properties of the Ory Oathkeeper JWT access strategy and their corresponding properties in Istio: